Morvin-Ian/Morvin-Ian/README.md

  Morvin Ian is a Django Web Developer, Loves Python,
- I also speak other languages such as Kotlin, Javascript, C, and C++.
+ I also speak other languages such as  Javascript, C, and C++.
+ Learning Node js
  Also learning Dart

 ### The Goal is to learn ML and AI